renyixin666/renyixin.github.io/_pages/about.md

 I am a PhD student in the Department of Computer Science at Fudan University, where I work under the supervision of Prof. [Shuigeng Zhou](https://scholar.google.com/citations?user=yAE-Av4AAAAJ&hl=zh-CN).
 Previously, I completed my B.S. in Automation at University of Science and Technology of China.

+Internship Experience:
+I have interned at Alibaba and the Huawei Terminal Cloud Department.
+Currently, I am participating in a research internship at Tencent as part of the Rhino-Bird Talent Cultivation Program.

+Academic Collaboration:
-I have interned at Alibaba and worked as a research assistant at the Chinese University of Hong Kong under Prof. [Yufei Tao](https://www.cse.cuhk.edu.hk/~taoyf/).
-Currently, I collaborate with Dr. [Hao Zhang](https://people.ucas.ac.cn/~hzhang10) at Shenzhen Institutes of Advanced Technology (SIAT) and interned at Huawei Terminal Cloud Department.
-Next, I will go to Tencent for a research project internship in the Rhion-Bird Talent Cultivation Program.
+I have worked as a research assistant at The Chinese University of Hong Kong under Prof. [Yufei Tao](https://www.cse.cuhk.edu.hk/~taoyf/).
+I am also collaborating with Dr. [Hao Zhang](https://people.ucas.ac.cn/~hzhang10) at the Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences.

 My research focuses on causal discovery, statistical inference, and machine learning.
 My recent interest is in RLHF applications in gaming scenarios.
 I am open to collaboration opportunities, so feel free to reach out.